Casita Travel Terms and Conditions

 Article 19, paragraph 1

-If the shortcoming is not resolved to the tenant's satisfaction and gives rise to a complaint, the tenant must report this in writing by email to Casita's management within two working days of the complaint arising.
+If the deficiency is not satisfactorily resolved and gives rise to a complaint, the Renter must report this in writing by email to Casita management within two business days of the complaint arising.

 Article 19, paragraph 3

-If the complaint cannot be resolved satisfactorily on site, the traveller may still submit a complaint in writing, preferably by email, to Casita within one month of departure from the Accommodation.
+If the complaint cannot be satisfactorily resolved on-site, the traveler may submit a written complaint to Casita, preferably by email, no later than one month after departure from the Accommodation.

-Complaints that are not reported in writing to Casita in Apeldoorn during the stay can never lead to compensation afterwards, as Casita has not been given the opportunity to remedy the complaint or find a suitable solution.
+Complaints not reported in writing to Casita in Apeldoorn during the stay on-site can never lead to compensation afterward, as Casita was not given the opportunity to resolve the complaint or find a suitable solution.

-The Tenant indemnifies Casita against claims from third parties based on acts and/or omissions on the part of the Tenant or his travellers.
+The Renter indemnifies Casita against claims from third parties based on actions and/or omissions of themselves or their travelers.

-The agreement will be terminated with immediate effect if and as soon as the Tenant applies for a moratorium on payments, is declared bankrupt or, after having been duly given notice of default, remains in default of payment of instalments due.
-In that case, the provisions of Article 9 will apply.
+The agreement will be terminated immediately if and when the Renter requests a moratorium, is declared bankrupt, or, after proper notice of default, fails to pay any outstanding installments.
+In such cases, the provisions of Article 9 apply.

 Article 22 Disputes